 1. Thoughts of “Holiday Bliss” For All.
-Perhaps due to the books we read or the movies we watched, many of us grew up with parental directive of holiday bliss for all.
+Perhaps due to the books we read or the movies we watched, many of us grew up with the parental directive of holiday bliss for all.
 This can result in taking on enormous amounts of responsibility to create moments of holiday perfection for our children and the family.
-Yet, this is not the way things normally workout.
-We often find the best laid plans result in moments that are “less” than what we imagined in our minds.
+Yet, this is not the way things normally work out.
+We often find the best-laid plans result in moments that are “less” than what we imagined in our minds.
 We then get frustrated when life doesn’t unfold as we want it.
 So, what’s the solution?

 Solution: Holiday Bliss Follows Daily Bliss.

 There is little of real value that we give over the holidays that we can’t give every single day.
 If we get caught up in making one day or one event the ‘biggie’, then we don’t get it.
 Start with the actions that bring daily bliss to you and do them today.
 Give from your heart today.
 Give in small ways today.
 Give love where it’s unexpected today.
 Do all of these things now.

 And then we aren’t doing all of this work for weeks on end seeking the blissful moment.
 Make them all blissful moments.
 And the holidays become the icing on the cake.